You are on our United Kingdom site

 Extending pay gap reporting to ethnicity and disability

-Consultation opened on 18 March 2025 and closes on 10 June 2025.
+Consultation opened on 18 March 2025 and closed on 10 June 2025.
 The consultation will inform the provisions to be included in the Equality (Race and Disability) Bill.
+Timing for implementation is unknown.

 Subscribe to our Newsletter